Overview and History of Distance Education

 Visit the Registrar’s Office Website for the most current list of approved distance education courses at FLC.

-Teaching and Learning Services, in collaboration with course designers, evaluate online and hybrid courses using the FLC Course Quality Review Rubric (FLC CQR).
-This rubric is based off of Quality Matters’ standards for online course design as well as the Open Suny Course Quality Review standards and rubric.
+Teaching and Learning Services, in collaboration with course designers, evaluate online and hybrid courses using the Quality Matters rubric.
+Fort Lewis College is a member of Quality Matters.